OctopusDeploy/docs/docs/deployment-examples/custom-scripts/index.md

 ## Using Variables in Scripts {#Customscripts-Variables}

-Octopus allows you to [define variables](/docs/deployment-process/variables/index.md) to parameterize your deployments.
-These variables, along with some predefined variables, will be available from within your scripts.
+Octopus allows you to [define variables](/docs/deployment-process/variables/index.md) to customize your deployments.
+These variables, along with some [predefined variables](/docs/deployment-process/variables/system-variables.md), will automatically be made available to your scripts as global variables.

 :::warning
 **All variables are strings**